-Students who fail to meet the ILP will automatically fail the course corresponding to the ILP that may lead to dismissal from the program.
+Students who fail to meet the ILP provided to them and follow up with the nursing coach and retention specialist will automatically fail the course corresponding to the ILP that may lead to dismissal from the program.

 Withdrawal

 When a student withdraws from all classes, regardless of the withdrawal reason (i.e. course, emergency leave), the student's Financial Aid package will be re-evaluated based on the withdrawal date.
 For Federal Direct Loan purposes, the student will be considered withdrawn and the grace period will begin as of the withdrawal date.
 The student account shall be reviewed with the Bursar's Office.